- Being a positive member of the community is a choice not a given.

 We are a corporate sponsor of, DogPaw, a non-profit who creates and maintains off-leash dog parks in SW Washington.
 Dog parks are a vital part of our community’s quality of life giving dogs and their people places to run, walk, play, and thrive.
 Getting outside with your dog will make you both happier and healthier!

 “Glaze at Blaze,” is an event we started our first year in business.
 Every Thanksgiving, we ask the Clark County community to nominate family members who are in need of a turkey dinner.
 We will donate a turkey dinner (turkey, sides, drinks) to a nominated family and deliver them.

 Do you know a special Clark County family we could honor this Thanksgiving with a meal?
-Simply email us at email@example.com all nominations will be will be kept confidential, please include your name, phone number and the name, phone number and address of the nominated family.
+Simply contact us using the contact form on our Contact page.
+All nominations will be kept confidential, please include your name, phone number and the name, phone number and address of the nominated family.